-- Policy rate: The public sector announces at each date an interest rate at which it is willing to trade one-period bonds in the bond market. - Lending-of-last-resort or emergency-lending rate: The public sector can also act as a lender of last resort (LOLR) and lend to entrepreneurs excluded from the market at whichever LOLR rate it sees fit.
+- Policy rate: The public sector announces at each date an interest rate at which it is willing to trade one-period bonds in the bond market. - Emergency-lending rate: The public sector can also act as an emergency lender and lend to entrepreneurs excluded from the market at whichever emergency rate it sees fit.